EUR/USD 1.16187 ▼ 0.05%

 • Want to start with as little as $5

-• Value a $30 no-deposit bonus to test live trading risk-free
+• Value a $30 no-deposit bonus to test live markets without an initial deposit, subject to terms

 • Need full Arabic support — customer service, webinars, and education